Xunnamius/black-flag-extensions/README.md

 # @black-flag/extensions

-Black Flag Extensions (AKA: @black-flag/extensions, BFE) is a collection of high-order functions that wrap your commands' exports to provide a bevy of new declarative features, some of which are heavily inspired by [yargs's GitHub Issues reports][1].
+Black Flag Extensions (BFE) is a collection of high-order functions that wrap Black Flag commands' exports to provide a bevy of new declarative features, some of which are heavily inspired by [yargs's GitHub Issues reports][1].
+It's like type-fest or jest-extended, but for Black Flag and yargs!

+The goal of these extensions is to collect validation behavior that I find myself constantly re-implementing while also standardizing my workarounds for a few of yargs's rough edges.
+That said, it's important to note that BFE does not represent a complete propositional logic and so cannot describe every possible relation between arguments.
+Nor should it; BFE makes it easy to fall back to using the yargs API imperatively when required.

-If you're willing to stray a bit from the vanilla yargs API, you can use BFE to greatly increase Black Flag's declarative powers.
+In exchange for straying a bit from the vanilla yargs API, BFE greatly increases Black Flag's declarative powers.

-> [Why are @black-flag/extensions and @black-flag/core separate packages?][2]
+> See also: [why are @black-flag/extensions and @black-flag/core separate
+> packages?][2]

 ---